Second Punic War: Roman victory

 The new peace treaty dictated by Rome stripped Carthage of all of its overseas territories and some of its African ones.
 An indemnity of 10,000 talents of silver was to be paid over 50 years and hostages were taken.
 Carthage was forbidden to possess war elephants and its fleet was restricted to ten warships.
 It was prohibited from waging war outside Africa and in Africa only with Rome's permission.
-Many senior Carthaginians wanted to reject the treaty but Hannibal spoke strongly in its favour and it was accepted in spring 201BC.
+Many senior Carthaginians wanted to reject the treaty but Hannibal spoke strongly in its favour and it was accepted in spring 201 BC.
 Henceforth it was clear Carthage was politically subordinate to Rome.
 Scipio was awarded a triumph and received the agnomen "Africanus".

 Rome's African ally, King Masinissa of Numidia, exploited the prohibition on Carthage waging war to repeatedly raid and seize Carthaginian territory with impunity.
 In 149 BC, fifty years after the end of the Second Punic War, Carthage sent an army, under Hasdrubal, against Masinissa, the treaty notwithstanding.
 The campaign ended in disaster at the battle of Oroscopa and anti-Carthaginian factions in Rome used the illicit military action as a pretext to prepare a punitive expedition.
 The Third Punic War began later in 149 BC when a large Roman army landed in North Africa and besieged Carthage.
 In the spring of 146 BC the Romans launched their final assault, systematically destroying the city and killing its inhabitants; 50,000 survivors were sold into slavery.
 The formerly Carthaginian territories became the Roman province of Africa.
 It was a century before the site of Carthage was rebuilt as a Roman city.